-Kim Coltman is the owner of Fashion Speaks International, based out of Kamloops, BC.
-She took her years of experience in the fashion and film industries and combined this with her experience and education in social work to create this truly unique and life enriching company.
+Kim Coltman is the owner of Fashion Speaks International, based out of Kamloops, British Columbia.
+The Metis entrepreneur took her years of experience in the fashion and film industries and combined this with her experience and education in social work to create this truly unique and life enriching company.

 Kim started working as a fashion model in 1972 in Vancouver.
 She has been involved with the fashion and film industries for the majority of her career:

 “I have travelled extensively through modelling and film, including Paris International Indigenous Fashion Week 2019 and 2020.
 My first Paris Fashion Week was in 1977.
 I walked the runway at New York Fashion Week in 1985 and 1987 as well.
 I worked as a runway, print and commercial model.”

 When Kim wasn’t dazzling the runway, she was working with at risk youth and developmentally delayed adults in group home settings.
 She earned diplomas in social services and youth work as well as certificates in suicide prevention and intervention, alcohol and drug abuse counselling and rape relief counselling:

 “I developed Improve Therapy when working for Catholic Social Services in Edmonton, Alberta.
 I developed and delivered modelling courses for both at risk youth and developmentally delayed adults in Edmonton, under the name One Step Ahead in the 1980s.
 By merging my skill sets, I was able to create a unique learning and counselling method that was successful in building confidence and self-esteem in my students.”

 In 2015, Kim started Fashion Speaks International to raise funds and awareness for missing and murdered Indigenous women and girls, an issue that is overly represented by Indigenous women and girls worldwide.
 She began teaching modelling again to see if she could prevent anymore people from going missing by making them more confident, more visible and less of a target: